dadooda/bundler-gemlocal/README.md

 Overview
 --------

-By using `bundler-gemlocal` developers can have their own custom Gemfile (called `Gemlocal` by default).
-The solution is easy to use and ensures no issues with team-wide `Gemfile.lock`.
+By using `bundler-gemlocal` developers can have their own custom Gemfile, called `Gemlocal` by default, in addition to team-wide `Gemfile`.
+The solution is easy to use and ensures no issues with `Gemfile.lock`.

 Setup
 -----